yatinappsmith/actions-cache/README.md

 This action will evaluate the cache key for reuse in other actions.

+> This is essentially no different from using [`set-output`](https://docs.github.com/en/actions/learn-github-actions/workflow-commands-for-github-actions#setting-an-output-parameter), but it may be easier to use.

 #### Inputs

 * `key` - **Required** - An explicit key for restoring and saving the cache